How to reduce the Customer Acquisition Cost (CAC)?

 Reduce the human interaction

-Sales expenses are a big part of CAC, and while in some cases you can't avoid having multiple calls with customers, not all SaaS companies can afford it.
+Sales expenses are a big part of CAC calculation.
+While in some cases you can't avoid having multiple calls with customers, not all SaaS businesses can afford it.
 If your average user's LTV is $50,000, then investing time in video calls might be worthwhile.
-If it's $500, then as little as three phone calls can make your CAC surpass the overall profit of the deal.

 To reduce acquisition costs caused by sales expenses, you should be facilitating the human interaction between you and the user to the necessary minimum.
 At the end of the day, your client also wants to spend as little time as needed to understand your tool and make use of it.

-Ensure that you communicate the value of your tool in every point of touch with the customer.
-Mark all questions that your leads and users ask you, and publish the answers in the FAQ, blog posts or video tutorials.
+Ensure that you communicate the value of your tool at every point of touch with the customer.
+Mark all questions that your leads and users ask you, and publish the answers in the FAQ, blog posts, or video tutorials.
 Before any onboarding call, send a survey to the client with the same questions you'd ask on the call.
-It might turn out that you can cut the call's time to 50% or even wholly.

-What we have learnt
+What we have learned

 In the era of freemium models and market commoditization, your potential customers want to pay as little as possible, and their acquisition becomes more challenging every year.
 For this reason, you want to keep a healthy (meaning: low) cost of acquisition.